EddieCunningham/generax/README.md

 # generax
-generax provides implementations of different kinds of generative models.
+generax provides implementations of flow based generative models.
 The library is built on top of [Equinox](https://github.com/patrick-kidger/equinox) which removes the need to worry about keeping track of model parameters.
-For example, the following code snippet shows how to create a neural spline flow and sample from it.
 ```python
 key = random.PRNGKey(0) # JAX random key
 x = ... # some data